rahuljsaliaan/Bankify-E-Banking/README.md

 ## How to Use

-1. **Open the application in your web browser.
+1. **Open the application in your web browser**.
-2. **Register for a new account or log in with existing credentials.
+2. **Register for a new account or log in with existing credentials**.
-3. **Explore the intuitive user interface to manage your accounts and perform transactions.
+3. **Explore the intuitive user interface to manage your accounts and perform transactions**.

 # Thank you for using Bankify-E-Banking!